WARNING: This post may or may not include SEO Memes.

 - People are more likely to read these posts because the information is very valuable.

-If you want to do one of these posts, I’d recommend combining them with your own native content sort of like what I did with my Complete Guide to SEO for 2018 mainly because you get extra content and possible links / shares to a piece of content that’s centered around your own blog post.
+If you want to do one of these posts, I’d recommend combining them with your own native content, mainly because you get extra content and possible links / shares to a piece of content that’s centered around your own blog post.

 You also stand out from what people are doing with expert round ups which only include expert tips and not much native content.